-Three Things You Must Know About Diabetes
+Three Things You Must Know About Diabetes in Singapore

 In conjunction with World Diabetes Day (14 November), here are three things you must know about diabetes.